Tomideerinola/JoyXpress/README.md

 JoyXpress is a **full-stack logistics application** built with **Flask** that allows users to send parcels across cities and states using buses, bikes, and other road-based transport.
 It features real-time parcel tracking, automated agent assignment, and a clean, scalable backend architecture using **divisional blueprints**.

-This project is designed to demonstrate **advanced Flask skills, modular architecture, and real-world logistics workflows**, making it ideal for your portfolio or a production-ready system.

----

 ##  Features